zuplo/docs/docs/conferences/conference-prize-terms.md

 ## Winner announcement

-16. The winner for each day will be announced at the end of the day (6pm on Wednesday, 4:05pm on Thursday)
+16. The winner for each day will be announced at the end of the day (6:00 PM on Wednesday, 4:05 PM on Thursday)
 17. The winner must be present at the time of the announcement to receive the prize or another winner will be selected.